 I never felt the need to do much decorating for the Holidays while living in South Africa.
-Sure, we had a Christmas tree and some Christmas decorations up, but never on the scale that I experience here in the US.
+Sure, we had a Christmas tree and some Christmas decorations up, but never on the scale that I experience here in America.

 Halloween sounded like a fun holiday to decorate for, especially with young kids in the house.
 I finally got the chance to try my hand at Halloween decorating when we bought our first house.
 The challenge for me was spending as little money as possible while making most of the decorations myself.

 My first trip was to the Dollar Store where I picked up some thick black paper.
 I found some cute clipart online, and was going to enlarge the images on my black paper, and cut out some shapes.
 I settled on cats and bats.
 I also wanted to do a silhouette of a man in one of the windows.

 I printed the outlines on letter-size paper and traced them onto the black paper.
 I then used scissors to cut out the shapes.
 The final shapes were taped on the inside of all our front windows and looked really great when it got dark outside and our lights were on.

 I got some cobwebs and caution tape from Walmart.
 We did the regular cobwebs on all our bushes and small trees and then added some caution tape around our front walkway.
 I came up with the idea to have half a body sticking out of one of the bushes.
 The kids and I had a lot of fun stuffing an old pair of jeans with plastic bags, while Pieter fitted two pieces of wood together for the legs and to also serve as a support for our “corpse”.
 We added an old pair of shoes and inserted our legs upside down into one of the bushes.